About Prove It Health

 How do you calculate the Prove It Score?

-Every score is based on three things: the quality of the studies behind the product, whether those studies show a meaningful difference in efficacy and safety compared to a comparator, and whether the product is included in national or international clinical guidelines.
-These three factors are combined into a single score.
-The complete explanation of how scores are calculated, including how we weight different types of evidence, is on our scoring methodology page.
+Every score is built from three things: the quality of the studies behind the product, whether those studies show a meaningful difference in efficacy and safety compared to a comparator, and whether the product is included in national or international clinical guidelines.
+These three factors are combined into a single score for each claim.
+The product's overall score is weighted toward its primary claim — the central reason someone would buy it.

 What counts as good quality evidence?